This review is for the 15-inch versions of Microsoft’s Surface Book 2. If you’re looking for the Microsoft Surface Book 2 13-inch, go here.

 Play it again, Panos

 The benefit of the hinge is that the screen detaches completely, which is unique.
 Large 2-in-1s are rare to begin with and all serious competitors, like the Lenovo Yoga 920 and HP Spectre x360 15-inch, use a 360-hinge that does not detach the base.
-Using the Spectre x360 15-inch as a tablet means holding 4.4lbs aloft.
-The Book 2 lets you remove the base, and its weight, so it weighs just 1.7lbs in tablet mode.
+Using the Spectre x360 15-inch as a tablet means holding 4.4 pounds aloft.
+The Surface Book 2 lets you remove the base, and its weight, so it weighs just 1.7 pounds in tablet mode.

 Not a lot of ports, but what do you expect?

-The Surface Book 2, no matter its size, comes with two USB 3.0 Type-A ports.
-There’s also a USB Type-C port and the Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.
+The Surface Book 2, no matter its size, comes with two USB-A 3.0 ports.
+There’s also a USB-C port and the Surface Connect port (either of which can be used to charge), though the included charger only connects to the latter.